Vinilificio/vinilificio.com/en/calligraphy.md

 title: Calligraphy
 position: none
 menu:
-- titolo: Il tuo disco d artista
+- titolo: Your artist s vinyl record
-  id: il-tuo-disco-d-artista
+  id: your-artist-s-vinyl-record
-- titolo: Cosa contiene il pacchetto Calligraphy
+- titolo: What the Calligraphy Package contains
-  id: cosa-contiene-il-pacchetto-calligraphy
+  id: what-the-calligraphy-package-contains
-- titolo: Cosa devo fare
+- titolo: What should I do
-  id: cosa-devo-fare
+  id: what-should-i-do
-- titolo: Cosa ti chiederemo
+- titolo: What we will ask you
-  id: cosa-ti-chiederemo
+  id: what-we-will-ask-you
-- titolo: Quanto costa
+- titolo: How much does it costs
-  id: quanto-costa
+  id: how-much-does-it-costs
-lang: it
+lang: en
 ref: calligraphy
 ---